sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/lectures.rst

 The default backend is :code:`ppl`.
 Whenever one needs **speed** it is good to try out the different backends.
-The backend :code:`field` is **not** specifically designed for dealing with extremal computations.
+The backend :code:`field` is **not** specifically designed for dealing with extremal computations but can do computations in exact coordinates.

 The :code:`cdd` backend
 -----------------------